marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 <details>
 <summary><strong>⚡️ Advanced energy management</strong></summary>

+😃 You can copy my preset:

+sudo pmset -a gpuswitch 0
+sudo pmset -a standby 0
+sudo pmset -a autopoweroff 0
+sudo pmset -a powernap 0
+sudo pmset -a proximitywake 0
+sudo pmset -a tcpkeepalive 0
+sudo pmset -a ttyskeepawake 0
+sudo pmset -a womp 0
+sudo pmset -a networkoversleep 0

+or just choose yourself what to do:

 `acwake`: wake the machine when power source (AC/battery) is changed (value = 0/1)

 `lidwake`: wake the machine when the laptop lid (or clamshell) is opened (value = 0/1)